 In recent years this beautiful, but troubled country, has experienced much political instability, hardship and poverty.
 However this is now a good time to enjoy a Zimbabwe safari.
 Visitor numbers are low, the safari lodges have reinvested and refurbished and are offering great value for money.
 Furthermore vital tourism revenue ensures that Zimbabwe’s wildlife continues to be protected.

-- High quality of walking safari in Zimbabwe
+- High quality of walking safaris in Zimbabwe.

 - Focus is on the game-viewing experience not the interior design!